-On September 25th, 2018, MW-2, MW-3, MW-3S, and MW-5 groundwater monitoring wells were gauged and sampled for chloride levels.
-Chloride levels have risen at MW-5 (310ppm) and in MW-2 (1,550ppm) from the 2017 sampling event.
-The middle well, MW-3 (400ppm), lab results were slightly lower than 2017.
-The domestic well at the Ratslaff Homestead rose to 1,190 ppm which is alarming as the homestead is not on rural water and still utilizes the well for non-drinking purposes.
-KCC during the 2018 year has performed research for the development of a Phase II investigation including the drilling and installation of more monitoring wells, performing soil borings, and a comprehensive surrounding water well sampling program.
+Status of Project: On September 10th, 2019, MW-2, MW-3, MW-3S, and MW-5 groundwater monitoring wells, were gauged and sampled for chloride levels.
+Chloride levels have dropped at MW-5 (-40mg/L) and in MW-3 (-240mg/L) from the 2018 sampling event.
+The eastern well, MW-2 (1800mg/L), lab results were 250 mg/L higher than 2018.
+KCC during the 2019 year continued to research and developed a Phase II investigation including the drilling and installation of more monitoring wells, performing soil borings, and a comprehensive surrounding water well sampling program.